desmondogazebo/d2_checker_light_gg/README.md

 # light.gg-S-rank-checker-discord-bot
-Scans light.gg for S tier rolls and posts to discord. please check the actual rolls on the site.
+Scans light.gg for S tier rolls and posts to discord.
+Please check the actual rolls on the site, S-tier is only a popularity factor and should not influence your meta decisions.

 This is a webscraper.
 Your use of the script contained may be un-allowed by light.gg.
 Please use with caution.

 ## For developers
 Running this will not work without a .env file for the discord bot which takes a DISCORD_TOKEN and DEFAULT_CHANNEL variable.
-- DISCORD_TOKEN refers to the bot token
+- DISCORD_TOKEN refers to the bot token.
+Please [create your own bot here](https://discord.com/developers/applications?new_application=true)
 - DEFAULT_CHANNEL refers to the channel ID for bot posts.

 ## Bot in action